 Our physiotherapists know that it is important to take the time to fully understand and diagnose your issue.
 Once the root cause is identified, they can create an individualized rehabilitation plan that meet your particular issue(s).

 Our vestibular physiotherapists will start by breaking down the detailed history of your problem in order to diagnose the cause.
 They will ask questions like: When did the first episode happen?
 What are your symptoms?
 Is there a pattern of frequency or certain triggers?
 What makes it feel better?
-The more detail you can provide the better!contact us
+The more detail you can provide the better!

 After recording your history, your physiotherapist will perform a physical examination, which could include assessing your balance, gait and posture.
 They may also do tests on your eyes or ask you to put on special goggles to assess whether irregular eye movement is present.